deepakcern/ExoPieProducer/README.md

 cd ExoPieProducer/ExoPieAnalyzer
 git clone git@github.com:deepakcern/CondorJobs.git
 cd CondorJobs
-.
-Analyser_submitjobs.sh
+. submitjobs_step2.sh
 ```
-Note: Open `submit_AnalyserJobs.py` and provide directory of Filelists name where all txt files of sample are saved.
+Note: Open `MultiSubmit_step2.py` and provide directory of Filelists name where all txt files of sample are saved.
 Make a directory and copy all txt files.

 ### Writting Histograms from Trees